ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

 **Mid-API-Development Setup**

 Initially, for the REST API Pods to write data to the Primary ``MongoDB`` instance (the only one in the replica set receiving write operations/requests), they would have to send a read request to `mongo-read-svc` to query for the DNS name of that instance first (e.g., `mongo-sts-0`).
 Only then can the REST API Pods send their write requests to the Primary ``MongoDB`` instance's DNS address (e.g., `mongo-sts-0.mongo-headless-svc.default.svc.cluster.local:27017`), which is exposed to them by the Kubernetes Service `mongo-headless-svc`.
 However, during the development of REST API, we were unable to get the DNS name of the Primary ``MongoDB`` instance while querying for it.
 Since the debugging process could not produce any significant results and we did not have enough time to consider other DBS options, we had to discard the `MongoDB Replica Set` setup on the cluster (i.e., the *Pre-API-Development Setup*) and went with only one ``MongoDB`` instance instead (i.e., the *Mid-API-Development Setup*).
-Although this decision means that the [Test High Availability](#test-high-availability) will fail, we argue that the system must be available first before it should be highly available.
+Although this decision means that the [Test High Availability DBS](#test-high-availability-dbs) will fail, we argue that the system must be available first before it should be highly available.

 Here are the changes in the setup:
 - There is now only one ``MongoDB`` instance (`mongo-sts-0`) on the cluster instead of three as in the Pre-API-Development Setup.